Laurie Simpson

-Laurie Tamara Simpson Rivera (born October 26, 1969) is a Puerto Rican model and beauty queen who was crowned Miss International 1987.
+Lauri Tamara Simpson Rivera (born October 26, 1968) is a Puerto Rican model and beauty queen who was crowned Miss International 1987.

 Miss International

 Prior to winning the beauty pageant, the blonde, blue-eyed beauty participated in several beauty pageants.
-A native of San Juan, she was a finalist of Miss Puerto Rico in 1986, and was chosen to represent Puerto Rico in the succeeding year when no local pageant took place.
+A native of San Juan, she was 2nd Runner-Up at Miss Puerto Rico 1986, and was chosen to represent Puerto Rico in the succeeding year when no local pageant took place.
 She placed 4th Runner-Up at Miss Universe 1987, before going on to win the Miss International 1987 pageant.
 She was also crowned Nuestra Belleza in 1991.